nikhil-iitkgp/Time-Travel-Tracker/README.md

-# Time Travel Tracker
+# Travel Tracker

 A web application for tracking your travels and visited places, built with Node.js, Express.js, and PostgreSQL.
 Visualize your travel journey on an interactive map.

 ## Project Description

-The Time Travel Tracker allows users to mark visited countries and cities on an interactive map, providing insights into their travel history and future plans.
+The Travel Tracker allows users to mark visited countries and cities on an interactive map, providing insights into their travel history and future plans.

 ## Features